freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 260.1

-Your new changes are ready to be committed.
+Your new changes are staged and ready to be committed.
 Commit them with the message `feat: add create database reference`.
-As a reminder, here what a commit looks like: `git commit -m "message"`.
+As a reminder, here what the command to commit looks like: `git commit -m "message"`.

 #### HINTS